Android-for-Python/Android-for-Python-Users/README.md

 * [Read the install instructions](https://github.com/kivy/buildozer/blob/master/docs/source/installation.rst) to re-check that all the dependencies are installed.

-* Re-check that requirements in buildozer.spec are fully and correctly specified.
+* Re-check that the requirements in buildozer.spec are fully and correctly specified.

 * Re-check that each of the requirements is either pure Python or has a recipe.